liberkee/openldapjs/README.md

 ## Testing

 For the tests to run, you'll need some sample test data.
-In order to do this manually edit the ldapTestEntries section of the [config](./test/config.json) file and configure your local ldap data :
+In order to do this manually edit the `ldapAuthentication` section of the [config](./test/config.json) file and configure your local ldap data :

  * __host__: address of your ldap server, E.g: `ldap://localhost:389`

  * __userDn__: LDAP login Dn, this will be used for authentication.
 E.g: `cn=admin,dc=demoApp,dc=com`

  * __userPassword__: Password for your userDn

+ Also, configure the `ldapTestEntries` section in order to tell it where to put the test data:

 * __entryDn__: Entry point for your test data, E.g: `cn=newPoint,o=myhost,dc=demoApp,dc=com`